shajinzheng/Fastamp/data/README.md

-Email me for downloading link of all `.mat` files.
+Since RGBD database includes personal information, email me for downloading link of all `.mat` files.